olivierdalang/improvedpolygoncapturing/README.md

 - Version 0.9 (February 2011): added support for polyline layers and bug fixing
 - Version 1.0 (July 2011): feature form opens in editing mode after finishing a new feature
 - Version 1.1 (December 2012): added support for angle and updated interface
+- Version 1.2 (August 2013): updated to work with QGIS 2.0 (thanks to Angelos Tzotsos), removed experimental flag

 ## Contribute ##